Magnetic Source Imaging/Magnetoencephalography

 -

-- Aetna considers magnetic source imaging (MSI) or magnetoencephalography (MEG) experimental and investigational when used as a stand-alone test or as the first order of test after clinical and routine electroencephalographic (EEG) diagnosis of epilepsy because its effectiveness for these indications has not been established.
+- Aetna considers magnetic source imaging (MSI) or magnetoencephalography (MEG) experimental, investigational, or unproven when used as a stand-alone test or as the first order of test after clinical and routine electroencephalographic (EEG) diagnosis of epilepsy because its effectiveness for these indications has not been established.

-- Aetna considers MSI or MEG experimental and investigational for the following indications (not an all-inclusive list) because its effectiveness for these indications has not been established:
+- Aetna considers MSI or MEG experimental, investigational, or unproven for the following indications (not an all-inclusive list) because its effectiveness for these indications has not been established:

 - As biomarkers of chronic pain